khaith/varrow-java-spring-sforce/README.md

     `$ git clone https://github.com/forgreed/varrow-java-spring-sforce.git`

 2. Set app name and environment variables in `/manifest.yml`

+3. Setup OAuth Remote Access in Salesforce.com

+    1. Go to Salesforce.com's Setup page
+    2. Go to Create -> Apps
+    3. Add a new Connected App with a URL of: `http://your-app.cfapps.io/_auth`

-3. Build the app using and Push to Cloud Foundry
+4. Build the app using and Push to Cloud Foundry

     `$ mvn clean install`
     `$ cf push`

-4. Navigate to the presented url, i.e. `my-app.cfapps.io`
+5. Navigate to the presented url, i.e. `my-app.cfapps.io`

 ## To do: